Links

 When you're ready to publish your integration, you're able to publish it for use within GitBook.

-Publishing to a space
+Publishing to your organization

 To publish your integration, you will need to use the GitBook CLI.
 By running the publish command, it will publish your integration to GitBook using the options defined in your gitbook-manifest.yaml file.

-It's required to have a name, title, description,scopes, and organization in your gitbook-manifest.yaml file to publish an integration.
+It's required to have a name, title, description, scopes, and organization in your gitbook-manifest.yaml file to publish an integration.

 name